AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-12-03-load-more-button-focus/index.md

 ```

 {% aside %}
-  **Note**: To keep the code simple, this tutorial assumes that the list length only ever changes because a user clicked the load-more button.
+  **Note**: To keep the code simple, this tutorial assumes that the list length only ever grows because a user clicked the load-more button.
 But in practice, the list may grow and shrink for other reasons.
 For example, if users are allowed to type search queries to filter the results, then the first new result may need to be reset.
 You should set this index accordingly wherever you are updating the list of results.
 {% endaside %}

 {% aside %}